lweasel/piquant/docs/extending.rst

 Adding a new quantifier
 -----------------------

-To enable *piquant* to run a particular quantification tool or pipeline, a new class should be added to the Python module ``quantifiers.py``, marked with the decorator ``@_Quantifier``, and fulfilling the API requirements detailed below.
+To enable *piquant* to run a particular quantification tool or pipeline, a new class should be added to the Python module ``quantifiers.py``, marked with the decorator ``@_quantifier``, and fulfilling the API requirements detailed below.
 Any such tool will then be automatically available to be included in quantification runs from the *piquant* command line.

 A quantifier class has three main responsibilities: